Access4all/adg/pages/knowledge/aria/purpose/README.md

 </div>
 ```

+We will take a closer look at what these attributes do (or better: what they should do) later in this chapter.
+For the time being, just take the following for granted.

 First, `role="tablist"` was added to the list container (containing the tabs).
 The `<ul>` element won't be announced as list now anymore by screen readers, but as something like "tablist" (depending on the screen reader).

 Then, `role="presentation"` was added to the list elements of the former list.
 As the list isn't a list anymore, the specific `<li>` elements must not have specific list semantics anymore.
 The `presentation` role removes any semantical information: the `<li>` elements are now treated similar to plain `<div>` elements.
 It may seem silly to use a semantic container and then remove its semantics.
 But this is generally a good practice for providing backwards compatibility with legacy screen readers that may not support ARIA.